ayanlipun/Date_App/ReadMe.txt

 This app is design for Date purpose.

-Thanks with a cup of coffe.
+Thanks me with a cup of coffe.